 While I most often make Pan Roasted Cherry Tomatoes as a side, now and then I’ll serve it over a simple pasta – Angel hair cooks in minutes and lets you get dinner on the table in a hurry.
 Pasta can easily be picked up for under a dollar on sale, and combined with a coupon is dirt cheap.
 Talk about an inexpensive dinner!

-I have a little strategy for buying olive oil – using coupons and sales to lower the price, so click on the link.
+I have a little strategy for buying – use coupons and sales to lower the price when the sales are great.
 I also look for new brands and stock up – heavy competition means that when a new brand comes to the store, it is often at a fantastic price for a few weeks, then settles in at around the same price as the others.
 I think it’s important to use olive oil as opposed to many others – the health benefits outweigh a bit of extra cost, and it can be had at a very reasonable price.
 I also like the fact that Olive oil contains no hidden trans fats like Canola or Vegetable oil.

 Pan Roasted Cherry Tomatoes